 Seagrass is one of the world’s only marine flowering plants, which creates large meadows in shallow waters on sandy seabed.
 There are many seagrass meadows, or beds, around the South West of the UK and West coast of Scotland.
 The meadows act like an underwater rainforest, providing shelter for all sorts of marine species, on an otherwise featureless seabed.
 Seagrass meadows are home to some of the most charismatic species in the UK such as seahorses and cuttlefish, and act as a nursery ground for commercial fish species.
 They can also improve water quality and stabilise sediments, reducing coastal erosion.

-Project officers who will co-ordinate all aspects of the project, are Project Manager Mark Parry based at the National Marine Aquarium in Plymouth, Jess Mead based at Weymouth SEALIFE Adventure park and Rachel Cole based at Torbay Coast and Countryside Trust in Torbay, whose doors will be open to volunteers who would like to get involved.
+Project officers who coordinated all aspects of the project are Project Manager Mark Parry based at the National Marine Aquarium in Plymouth, Jess Mead based at Weymouth SEALIFE Adventure park and Rachel Cole based at Torbay Coast and Countryside Trust in Torbay, as well as the many volunteers who got involved.

-Being a citizen science project, it will be centred on volunteers taking part and getting involved in active science!
-With specific training sessions for each group of volunteers, it is a chance to be part of one of the most unique marine surveys of its kind in the South West.
-If you’d like to get involved through:
+Being a citizen science project, it CSI was centred on volunteers taking part and getting involved in active science!
+With specific training sessions for each group of volunteers, this was part of one of the most unique marine surveys of its kind in the South West.
+Volunteers got involved by:

-Monitoring seagrass locations.
-We ask that you’re PADI Advanced Open Water or equivalent, have your own kit and are happy to count seagrass and animals found on seagrass.
+Monitoring seagrass locations from PADI Advanced Open Water or equivalent divers, to count seagrass and animals found on seagrass.